epfl-ada/ada-2021-project-avada-kedavra/README.md

 # Abstract

 Despite the scientifically established climate emergency, there is still a lack of action against global warming.
-The aim of tis project is to provide deep insight on the mediatic representation of climate-related issues.
-We would like to first investiguate the temporal evolution of this climate change topic in the mediatic coverage and understand the main characteristics of people mentioning it.
-Climate change is a very touchy subject and we want to have a little insight of the general feeling toward this subject.
-We would also like to see if it's possible, based on the climate-involved people profil, to predict which characteristics predispose the speaker to tackle the climate change topic.
+The aim of this project is to provide deep insight on the mediatic representation of climate-related issues.
+We would like to first investigate the temporal evolution of the climate change topic in the media, then understand the main characteristics of people mentioning it, and their opinions.
+Climate change is a very polarizing subject, so we would like to look into the general feeling toward this topic.
+We would also like to, if possible, predict which characteristics predispose the speaker to get involved in this debate based on the climate-involved people profil.

 # Research Questions